Understanding Commercial vs Personal Auto Insurance

 Optional Commercial Auto Coverages

 Uninsured/underinsured motorist coverage protects your business when hit by drivers with insufficient insurance.
-This matters more than ever — approximately 15.4% of U.S. drivers lacked proper insurance as of the most recent data, and an estimated 33.4% were either uninsured or underinsured.
-Learn more about uninsured motorist protection and its benefits.
+This matters more than ever — an estimated 14–16% of U.S. drivers lack proper insurance coverage.
+Learn more about uninsured motorist protection and its benefits for business owners.

 Equipment coverage protects specialized tools and equipment permanently attached to or transported in your vehicle.
 This coverage extends beyond the vehicle itself to protect your business assets used in daily operations.

 Excess auto coverage provides an additional layer of liability protection beyond your primary commercial policy limits.
-For businesses with significant assets to protect, excess liability coverage or a commercial umbrella policy can safeguard against catastrophic lawsuit judgments.
+For businesses with significant assets to protect, a commercial umbrella policy can safeguard against catastrophic lawsuit judgments.

 Who Needs Commercial Auto Insurance